Last Updated on by Admin

 Yes; it can be, though it isn’t so straightforward.
 There are currently two ways you can get it done.
 Let’s have a look.

-The first way to upgrade a 4G phone to 5G is highly technical: it requires you to change a number of key components in the device.
+The first way to upgrade or convert a 4G phone to 5G is highly technical: it requires you to change a number of key components in the device.
 These components include: the modem and the processor.
 You would need to replace the 4G modem in your phone with a 5G modem.
 Also, if the built-in processor does not support 5G, you would need to replace that with a 5G-compatible unit too.

 Chances are that the phone’s software already supports 4G, but you might also have to modify one or two things in that too.
 So, you pretty much have to dismantle your 4G phone and have these above modifications made in order to convert it to 5G.
 And to do that, you’d have to be a highly skilled electronics engineer or technician.